-If you have low or poor water pressure, the aerating showerhead will have very low pressure.
-The non-aerating showerhead works by forcing water through smaller openings in a conventional showerhead.
-It delivers high-pressure showers with less water.
-Many non-aerating showerheads have pressure adjustment heads; if you have low water pressure, this can help.
+- Non-aerating showerheads are best if you have poor water pressure.
+These force water through smaller openings in a conventional showerhead, delivering high-pressure showers with less water.
+Many non-aerating showerheads have pressure adjustment heads for variable pressure.

 3. Check for Leaks